ai-logo-gen/data-prep/README.md

-# Konditionierte KI-Generierung minimalistischer Logos
+# Data Preparation for "Curated Logo Dataset for Generative AI"

+This repository contains all the scripts used for the data preparation of the [Minimalistic Logos (Image, Sketch, Prompt)](https://www.kaggle.com/datasets/paulhornig/minimalistic-logos-sketches-and-prompts) dataset on Kaggle.
+The original data is based on the [Amazing Logos v4](https://huggingface.co/datasets/iamkaikai/amazing_logos_v4) dataset from Hugging Face.

-Dieses Repository dient als Anhang zur Masterarbeit mit dem Titel "Konditionierte KI-Generierung minimalistischer Logos: Konzeption, Auswahl und Evaluation eines Modellprototyps".
+This work was originally part of a master's thesis titled "Konditionierte KI-Generierung minimalistischer Logos: Konzeption, Auswahl und Evaluation eines Modellprototyps".

-## Projektstruktur
+## Project Structure

-- **`/pipelines`**: Enthält die Hauptskripte zur Datenvorverarbeitung.
-- **`/utils`**: Beinhaltet Hilfsfunktionen, die von den Pipelines verwendet werden, z.B. für Bildverarbeitung und Textnormalisierung.
+- **`/pipelines`**: Contains the main scripts for data preprocessing.
+- **`/utils`**: Includes helper functions used by the pipelines, e.g., for image processing and text normalization.
-- **`/input`**: Verzeichnis für die Eingabedaten.
+- **`/input`**: Directory for the input data.
-- **`/output`**: Hier werden die verarbeiteten Daten und generierten Bilder gespeichert.
-- **`/doc`**: Dokumentation der einzelnen Schritte des Prozesses.
+- **`/output`**: This is where the processed data and generated images are saved.
+- **`/doc`**: Documentation of the individual steps of the process.

-## Abhängigkeiten
+## Dependencies

-Das Projekt wurde mit Python 3.11 entwickelt.
-Die wichtigsten Pakete sind:
+The project was developed with Python 3.11.
+The main packages are:

 - `pandas`
 - `papermill`